 Singing together not only helps me feel part of the group but the words point to something I think is vital to my life – the fact that I’m not in control of my world.
-I may think I am.
-I may act as if I am but the truth is I can’t control very much about my life at all.
+I often think I am.
+I often act as if I am but the truth is I can’t control very much about my life at all.
 I can’t control what my wife or children think of me – though I can have some influence.
 I can’t control my health – I can only influence it.
 In fact everything about my life is really out of my control.

 If you are thinking that’s not a good place to be, or that sort of belief will not be helpful – then I’m sorry but I think you are wrong!
 You see, I thought when I retired I’d have a great time – just like I did on holidays throughout my life.
 And that worked for a while.
 But then I woke up one morning and thought “what am I doing today?”
-When I couldn’t think of anything that I wanted to do I did think about staying in bed but I knew that wouldn’t help.
-I know this is not just me because many blokes go through the same depressive period when they retire.
+When I couldn’t think of anything that I wanted to do, I did think about staying in bed but I knew that wouldn’t help.
+I know this is not just me because many blokes go through the same depressive period shortly after they retire.
 It’s OK for a while because it’s just like being on holidays but when that time is over, the truth sinks in that retirement is scary.
 Some spend most of the day in bed, some hide in their sheds and some just become grumpy old men.
 But there is a solution.
-You can find the solution if you are willing to admit – you can’t control most things in your life!
+You can find the solution if you are willing to admit that you can’t control most things in your life!

 You see, if you are not in control, then who is?
 My belief says, there is a God and he is really in control of the world.
-He gives me the freedom to think I’m in control and even allows me to not believe in Him but He is still in control.
+He gives me the freedom to think I’m in control and even allows me to believe or not believe in Him but He is still in control.
 And if He is in control, and I’m still breathing, He has a plan for my life.
 He has things for me to achieve before my last breath.
 He has designed me to fill a role and I am the only one who can do what He has planned for my life.